Interview with Todd Marshall

 I should've worked harder or moved to California and worked there!
 There seems to be so much more opportunity there.
 I think the 3-D is because we were working on a flight simulator for the Etch-A-Sketch Animator-2000.

 I also made a music performance

 cartridge for the VCS, for doing demos.
 It plays different VCS music when you flip the TV Type switch and press the fire button.
 Again, the VCS sound quality was unique, they tried to emulate it on the 5200 and the result was tinny!
 Another program I have, labeled "Euro Gen", displays a color chart and probably was just a European (PAL) color mapper or something like that.

 Q: It's too bad you never finished your 3-D game.
-There were at least 3 other companies working on 3-D games for the VCS - Activision, Amiga (VideoSoft), and Spectravision - but none of them ended up releasing them.
+Besides Atari, there were at least 3 other companies that had done some work on 3-D games for the VCS - Activision, Amiga (VideoSoft), and Spectravision - but none of them ended up releasing them.
 Do you recall any other titles that other programmers were working on that were never released, or finished?

 Todd Marshall: Tarzan was a very important game that Henry dedicated a large part of his life to (at work).

 Q: Getting back to Montezuma's Revenge for a moment, do you recall who programmed the VCS version?
 And did JWDA do the Colecovision, Commodore 64, Sega Master System, and/or Sinclair ZX Spectrum versions?